Dimencia/DU-Orbital-Hud/README.md

 Then *Advanced -> Run Custom Autoconfigure -> D's Flying Construct - Buttons + Archeageo*

 By default the HUD overwrites the in game Control Schemes.
-You might right click the seat and set the control scheme to Keyboard.
-Then look at the seat and hit left CTRL-L to enter lua edit mode.
-Click on Unit and then Tick("APTick").
-The top line lets you define your control scheme as Virtual Joystick, Mouse, or Keyboard.
+You must right click the seat and set the control scheme to Keyboard.
+Then look at the seat and choose Advanced-Edit LUA Parameters.
+Mouse over each for a description, but the major one is userControlScheme.
+You may set it to "Virtual Joystick" (which is the default), "Mouse", or "Keyboard".

 This should set everything up and you're good to go